jcrd/blog-deprecated/content/posts/introducing-sessiond.md

 ### Setting up your window manager

-The simplest way to use sessiond with your window manager of choice is to first create a custom *systemd* service in the `~/.config/systemd/user` directory.
+The intended way to use sessiond with your window manager of choice is to create a custom *systemd* service in the `~/.config/systemd/user` directory.
 For example, below is a `awesome.service` file that runs the [Awesome][awesomewm] window manager: